The Gospel, Cultural Anthropology and Ethnographic Research Methods

 AQF level: 9

-Note: This is a core unit of the SMBC Master of Intercultural Studies course run by the SMBC Centre for Cross-Cultural Mission.
-You can study either the whole MICS or just single units of study.
-You can enrol in a single unit for credit or audit, even if you do not meet the requirements to enrol for the whole course.
+Note: This is a core unit of the SMBC Master of Intercultural Studies (MICS) course run by the SMBC Centre for Cross-Cultural Mission.
+You can study either the whole MICS course or just single MICS units of study towards another ACT course.
+You can enrol in a single unit for credit or audit, even if you do not meet the requirements to enrol for the whole MICS course.
+Please note the ACT Coursework Course Enrolment Policy

 If you are interested in this unit, please contact us to check if it will suit your study needs